Kees1958/DownloadSentinel/README.md

 4. Is the connection itself risky?
 Unencrypted connections: Downloads sent without the padlock (HTTPS) can be tampered with in transit — including a link that starts secure but drops the padlock partway through.
 Raw numeric addresses: Legitimate services almost always use a proper website name, not a bare set of numbers as the address.
 Hidden destination in the link: Some links show a trustworthy-looking name but secretly point somewhere else right after it — this trick is now caught too.
 Risky hosting: Some free/throwaway hosting platforms are disproportionately used to distribute malware, so files served from them are treated with extra caution.

-WHY ONLY SHOW A WARNING

-There are three reasons.
-First not blocking but showing a post download warning (which can be surpressed when it is probabaly safe in the options panel) also provides a 100% guarantee that it will never block a download you really need (e.g. a ticket for a concert in password protected zip-file).
-Secondly for the Virus Total results Download Sentinel waits maximum of 2 seconds to get the VT-rating.
-Small executables and scripts will be downloaded in these 2 seconds already.
-Third reason there are some tricks to start a download as pdf or zip and rename it when download completed as script or executable.
-Using the post download warning makes this extra heuristics check possible.

 Open Source: https://github.com/Kees1958/DownloadSentinel

 HOW DOES THE WARNING PAGE WORK?